Building a human-like observer using deep learning in an extended Wigner's friend experiment: Discussions

 It is worth noting that the information in our event is recorded and processed on a classical computer.
 Future advancements in quantum computing could allow our AI algorithm to be translated into a quantum version that runs on a quantum mechanically reversible computer \cite{wiseman2023thoughtful}.
-In such a setup, the erasure of classical records would be replaced by the reversal of records in quantum memories, along with the quantum ML algorithm.
-Comparing the results obtained from our classical record erasure setup with those from a quantum reversal operation would be a fascinating test of whether QP are consistently defined in both classical and quantum recording and processing.
+In such a setup, the erasure of classical records would be replaced by the reversal of records in quantum memories, along with the quantum machine learning algorithm.
+Comparing the results obtained from our classical record erasure setup with those from a quantum reversal operation would be a fascinating test of whether the conclusion is consistent in both classical and quantum recording and processing.